flowdock/api-docs/docs/Thread-Actions.md

 <span id="/update-action"></span>
 ## UpdateAction
-[UpdateActions](http://schema.org/UpdateAction) enable bidirectional integrations.
+[UpdateActions](http://schema.org/UpdateAction) allow bi-directional integrations.
 Users can perform simple actions securely from Flowdock without opening new browser tabs.
-The integration will receive a request from Flowdock with the user's Flowdock id so that it can utilize it as an authentication method for performing actions to the resource.
+The integration will receive a request from Flowdock with the user's Flowdock ID (for authentication) to perform actions on the resource.

-User input is currently not supported.
+Text input from the user is currently not supported.

-Examples on how to handle the requests coming from UpdateActions can be found in [How to handle UpdateActions in Ruby](how-to-thread-actions).
+Examples on how to handle the requests coming from UpdateActions can be found in [How to handle UpdateActions in Ruby on Rails](how-to-thread-actions).

-### Example thread action data
+#### Example UpdateAction in a thread message
 ```json
 {
     "@type": "UpdateAction",